AarushSharmaa/College-Website/README.md

 ## How does it work ?

-All the pages are linked to each other via a navigation bar.
+- All the pages are linked to each other via a navigation bar.
 Click on these to naviagate from one page to another.
+- You can submit your grievances/contact us by filling the form provided in the Contact page.